GM-Consult-Pty-Ltd/oxford_dictionaries/README.md

 * the [SearchEndpoint](https://pub.dev/documentation/oxford_dictionaries/latest/oxford_dictionaries/SearchEndpoint-class.html) retrieves possible headword matches for a search term.
 The results are calculated using headword matching, fuzzy matching, and lemmatization; and
 * the [TranslationsEndpoint](https://pub.dev/documentation/oxford_dictionaries/latest/oxford_dictionaries/TranslationsEndpoint-class.html) retrieves translations for a given word.

+The endpoint classes are available in a separate `endpoints` mini-library.
 More information on the endpoints are available from the [Oxford Dictionaries API Documentation](https://developer.oxforddictionaries.com/documentation).

 Refer to the [references](#references) for more backgound.